R\'enyi Resolvability and Its Applications to the Wiretap Channel: Main Results

 \subsection{One-Shot/Finite Blocklength Bounds}

 We first consider the one-shot (i.e., blocklength $n$ equal to 1) or finite blocklength version of the problem.
 For this case, we provide several bounds in the following two lemmas, the proofs of which are given in Appendix \ref{sec:OneShot}.
 These one-shot bounds will be used to derive asymptotic results in the next subsection.
-We believe that similar techniques used to obtain these bounds can be employed to derive second-order results, just as in~\cite{Hayashi17,Tan}. \begin{lem}[One-Shot Bounds for Direct Part] Consider a random mapping $f_{U}:\calM=\{1,\ldots,\e^{R}\}\to\calX$.
-We set $U=\left\{ X\left(m\right)\right\} _{m\in\calM}$ with $X\left(m\right)\sim P_{X},m\in\calM$, and set $f_{U}\left(m\right)=X\left(m\right)$.
+We believe that similar techniques used to obtain these bounds can be employed to derive second-order results, just as in~\cite{Hayashi17,Tan}. \begin{lem}[One-Shot Bounds for Direct Part] Consider a random mapping $f_{\mathcal{C}}:\calM=\{1,\ldots,\e^{R}\}\rightarrow\calX$.
+We set $\mathcal{C}=\left\{ X\left(m\right)\right\} _{m\in\calM}$ with $X\left(m\right),m\in\calM$ drawn independently for different $m$'s and according to a same distribution $P_{X}$, and set $f_{\mathcal{C}}\left(m\right)=X\left(m\right)$.
 This forms a random code.
-For this random code, we have for $s\in[0,1]$,
+For this random code, we have for $s\in[0,1]$ and any distribution $Q_{Y}$,

 where